30 Nov Climate Change Blog Series: Legislative Updates on Alberta’s Climate Leadership Plan

 Climate Change Blog Series: Legislative Updates on Alberta’s Climate Leadership Plan

 This is the fourteenth post in the Environmental Law Centre’s blog series exploring climate change law in Canada.
 This blog series provides updates on climate change law developments and includes insights from our related law reform research.
 This blog series is generously funded by the Alberta Law Foundation.
+In this post, we look at climate change legislative updates.

 The provincial government is continuing to take steps to implement its Climate Leadership Plan announced last year.
 The Climate Leadership Plan consists of 4 main pillars: phasing out coal-fired electricity and replacing with renewables, introducing a carbon levy, capping oil sands emissions and reducing methane emissions.
-This month has seen legislative steps being taken with respect to all these pillars (except for reducing methane emissions).
+This month has seen legislative updates being taken with respect to all these pillars (except for reducing methane emissions).

 Bill 25: Oil Sands Emissions Limit Act